Photochemically Etched Bipolar Plates

-- Burr and stress-free surfaces that are flat and consistent → Does not compromise stack bonding
+- Burr and stress-free surfaces that are flat, consistent and do not compromise stack bonding

-- Unlike other processes, photochemical etching does not apply any mechanical or thermal stress that may affect metallurgical properties
+- Unlike other processes, photochemical etching does not create mechanical or thermal stress that may affect metallurgical properties

-- Multiple channel levels and patterns etched on the plate, including headers, collectors and port features
+- Multiple channel levels and patterns can be etched on the plate, including headers, collectors, and port features

 - Channel accuracy to ±0.020 mm

 - Plate materials include aluminum, stainless steel and titanium

 - Volumes from rapid prototyping to full production

 - Low cost digital tooling can be changed quickly and inexpensively to optimize designs

 - Increased design flexibility and complexity with no incremental cost

 Fuel cells are produced by stacking precise and intricate plates machined with complex grooves or channels which enable liquid and gases to flow and can be variously manufactured using CNC-machining, hydroforming and stamping.
 However, there are drawbacks to these processes, such as compromising planarity (flatness), introducing stresses and burrs, and less dimension capabilities.

 The only way for the industry to keep up with the growing demand for hydrogen production is to think outside the realms of costly machining processes and prototyping.
 Photochemical etching allows design engineers to produce bipolar plates with fast lead times and the flexibility to create complex, high-performance bipolar plates.

 Frequently Asked Questions: